GusW/python_main/test/test03/README.md

 Here are the [user stories](http://martinfowler.com/bliki/GivenWhenThen.html) that you need to deliver.

-Imagine that you are already working at NewStore and each story is a ticket that you are closing in a normal day of work.
+Imagine that you are already working at <company> and each story is a ticket that you are closing in a normal day of work.

 Also keep in mind you are writing code that will need to be maintained